-An intriguingly named U.S. Representative from Warren County, Pennsylvania, Glenni William Scofield rose from humble origins in Chautauqua County, New York to become one of the Keystone State's most prominent 19th century public officials.
-Since beginning this project over a decade ago, Mr. Scofield has been one of my favorite strangely name politicians to point out, not only for his unique first name, but for his ties to my home county of Chautauqua.
-During a distinguished public career of over forty years Scofield served in both houses of Pennsylvania legislature, was a six term U.S. Representative, Register of the U.S. Treasury and later was named to a judgeship on the U.S. Court of Claims.....truly a man of many achievements!
+An intriguingly named U.S. Representative from Warren County, Pennsylvania, Glenni William Scofield rose from humble origins in Chautauqua County, New York to become one of the Keystone State's most prominent 19th-century public officials.
+Since beginning this project over a decade ago, Mr. Scofield has been one of my favorite figures to point out, not only for his unique first name but for his ties to my home county of Chautauqua.
+During a political career that extended over four decades, Scofield served in both houses of Pennsylvania legislature, was a six-term U.S. Representative, a Register of the U.S. Treasury, and later a judge on the U.S. Court of Claims--truly a man of many achievements!
 Scofield is honored today on the 121st anniversary of his death as the newest profile added to the site and his extensive article here will conclude with a few photographs I took of his gravesite at Warren's Oakland Cemetery during two trips, one in October 2010 and one in May of this year.

-In the early 1840s he left his teaching career behind and began pursuing a law degree, eventually study under future U.S. Representative Carlton Brandaga Curtis (1811-1883).
+In the early 1840s, he left his teaching career behind and began pursuing a law degree, studying under future U.S. Representative Carlton Brandaga Curtis (1811-1883).
 Scofield was admitted to the Pennsylvania state bar in 1842 and shortly thereafter relocated to Warren, Pennsylvania, where he would reside and practice law for the rest of his life.

-Glenni W. Scofield began treading the political waters in 1846, when he was named by then Pennsylvania Governor Francis Rawn Shunk as Warren County District Attorney, serving in this post until 1848.
-In the following year Scofield was elected to his first term in the Pennsylvania State House of Representatives and was reelected to this body the following year.
+Glenni W. Scofield began treading the political waters in 1846, when he was named by then Pennsylvania Governor Francis Rawn Shunk as Warren County District Attorney, a post he'd continue to fill until 1848.
+In the following year, Scofield was elected to his first term in the Pennsylvania State House of Representatives and was re-elected to that body the following year.
 During his house service Scofield was mentioned in the 1887 History of Warren County as "one of its most effective debaters" and as a firm abolitionist, Scofield "never relinquished his early convictions in hostility to slavery."

-In the last part of the 1850s Scofield continued his rise in the Pennsylvania political ranks, winning election to the state senate in November 1856.
-Taking office in January 1857, Scofield served in the senate for three terms, the last of which concluded in 1860.
-Two years later he won the first of six elections to the U.S. House of Representatives, defeating his Democratic opponent by a vote of 9,954 to 9,462.
+In the last part of the 1850s, Scofield continued his rise through the Pennsylvania political ranks, winning election to the state senate in November 1856.
+Taking office in January 1857, Scofield served in the Senate for three terms, the last of which concluded in 1860.
+Two years later he won the first of six elections to the U.S. House of Representatives, defeating Democratic candidate Milton Courtwright by a vote of 9,954 to 9,462.